 - Early May: Celebrate the city’s founding on May 3 and Cinco de Mayo a couple of days later to experience Mexico and La Paz in all their glory.
 Don’t forget, this is the start of peak season, too.

-- September: Mexico’s Independence Day is celebrated around the country, but only La Paz has the added benefit of the Bisbee Fishing Tournament in town.
+- August: Aside from great weather, La Paz has the added benefit of the Bisbee Fishing Tournament in town.
 Try your luck and fiesta in style!

 By now, you should have made your mind up that La Paz is a fishing destination you don’t want to miss out on.
 However, before booking the fishing trip of a lifetime, you’ll want to get clued up on the rules and regulations.

 All anglers over the age of 16 will need a Mexican sportfishing license.
 If you’re fishing on a charter, chances are your guide will cover you or provide them at an extra cost.
 But, fish on your own and you’ll need to get one.
 Thankfully, the process is easy enough and can be done online or at the dock.
-Prices range from $11 for a daily permit to just $37 for an annual one.
+Prices range from $20 for a weekly permit to just $41 for an annual one.

 When it comes to taking your catch back to shore, each angler can take a maximum of 10 fish.
 However, one big game fish counts as five fish, and you may only keep up to five of any one smaller species.
 You won’t be able to cook any of your catch on board, so make sure you pack any fish you’d like to eat before heading out.